Potentilla Reptans: Growing and Care Guide Essentials

 There are no special considerations for Creeping Cinquefoil in the winter months, as it is a cold-hardy species.

-If you’re taking this approach, here are the steps to take to repot your Creeping Cinquefoil.
+If you’re taking this approach, here are the steps to repot your Creeping Cinquefoil.

 Signs of Watering Issues

-If Creeping Cinquefoil doesn’t receive enough water when it is first planted, root development may be affected.
+If Creeping Cinquefoil doesn’t receive enough water when planted, root development may be affected.
 On the other hand, too much water may cause root rot to develop.

 Avoid issues with hydration by keeping the soil slightly moist during this plant’s first growing season.
-From there, only water if rainfall drops below one inch per week in your area.
+From there, only water in your area if rainfall drops below one inch per week.

 Signs of Improper Light or Temperature Conditions